 Dr. Cornelia Lass-Flörl

-Conny works with the disease-causing bacteria and fungi that she tests in her lab.
+Conny works with pathogenic bacteria and fungi and tests them in her lab.

 Dr. Birgit Schlick-Steiner

 Birgit is very fascinated by the interaction of ants and microbes.

 Teaching children the world of science is Silvia's passion.

 Mushrooms and their ways of life are Uschi's passion.